ldipotetjob/httpsecurity/wso2AM_Docker.md

 3. In what escenarios is recommended clustering WSO2 product.
 What does it mean in the following image in your [clustering documentation page](https://docs.wso2.com/display/CLUSTER44x/Clustering+the+Gateway):
    ![Load balancer api gateway](NGINXBalancer.png)

-I recommend a very [good article](https://dzone.com/articles/understanding-wso2-api-manager-deployment-patterns-1) that explain in a very good manner clustering and how make viable autoscaling.
+I recommend a very [good article](https://dzone.com/articles/understanding-wso2-api-manager-deployment-patterns-1) that explain in a very good manner clustering and how make viable autoscaling in WSO2.

 ### Some queries: ###